prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

 ## **Project Scope**

-For this midterm, concentrate on refining and submitting **three pivotal screens that embody your app's central functionality**.
+For this midterm, concentrate on refining and submitting **six pivotal screens that embody your app's central functionality**.

 ## **Wireframe Specifications**